A. Sutherland - AncientPages.com - In China, he is mostly known as Master Kong or Kong Fuzi, we know him as Confucius.

 A system of thinking, Confucianism is named for him, and supports his Five Relationships: father-to-son, brother-to-brother, husband-to-wife, peer-to-peer, and king-to-subject.

 Confucius - a fifth-century BC philosopher - believed that they bring peace and prosperity to all people.

-What make Confucius so special is that he did not claim that his doctrine comes from divine inspiration or other source inaccessible to ordinary people.
+What makes Confucius so special is that he did not claim that his doctrine comes from divine inspiration or another source inaccessible to ordinary people.